Explore

 ARTICLES

-Discover the Gibson Les Paul Std 50s Faded Vintage Tobacco Burst with authentic ’50s tone, satin finish, and classic craftsmanship.
+Discover the Gibson Les Paul Standard 60s Faded Vintage Bourbon Burst with authentic vintage tone, Burstbucker pickups, and smooth playability.